mongodb/genny/README.md

    workload.
 They specify the node that should execute first in the workload.
 They also supply parameters and a pseudo-random number generator to the nodes and ops.
+4. Documents: These are objects that can be used anywhere a bson Object is needed.
+5. Variables: A workload has a list of variables that be used and set.
+Variables can be thread local, or shared across the workload.

 Operations can be embedded in a node for compactness of representation.
 The tool will detect this and create an opNode,